Best Restaurants in Reynoldstown

 Chik’nCone takes crispy and well-seasoned pieces of chicken and serves them in a waffle cone.
 Yes, you read that correctly!
 This combination may sound like a fever dream, but it instead tastes like your wildest dreams came true.

-There are two locations in Atlanta, including a newly-opened Reynoldstown spot right across from the Dairies, but there’s locations all across America and even a handful in the United Arab Emirates.
+There are two locations in Atlanta, including a newly-opened Reynoldstown spot right across from the Dairies.
+Still, there are locations all across America and even a handful in the United Arab Emirates.